nacos-group/nacos-group.github.io/docs/en-us/auth.md

 description: Authentication
 ---

+> Attention
+> - Nacos is an internal micro service component, which needs to run in a trusted internal network.
+It can not be exposed to the public network environment to prevent security risks.
+> - Nacos provides a simple authentication implementation.
+It is a weak authentication system to prevent business misuse, not a strong authentication system to prevent malicious attacks.
+> - If you are running in an untrusted network environment or have strong authentication demands, please refer to the official simple implementation for replacement and enhancement.

 # Authentication

-## Attention

-1. Nacos is defined as an IDC internal application component, not a product for the public network environment.
-It is not recommended expose it to the public network environment directly.
-2. The simple authentication implementation provided by the Nacos community is just to start a discussion.
-The original intention is a weak authentication system to prevent affects others by misuse, not a strong authentication system to prevent malicious attacks.
-The requests that Nacos receives by default are all running in your trusted network environment.
-3. As a non-core features, Nacos authentication will optimize the expansion in the future to facilitate companies with strong authentication needs to expand under their own security system.
-Nacos' community authentication implementation can be regarded as a simple authentication demo.
-Only for reference.
-4. Welcome community security experts to contribute to the authentication and security content.

 ## Use Authentication in Servers